 From embroidery

 Embroidery was introduced to the archipelago by the English in the mid-19th century.
-Since 1856, this activity has occupied thousands of women all over the island.
-At that time, powdery mildew began to ravage the vineyards, so that the population quickly felt the economic repercussions.
-To alleviate these difficulties, an English woman named Miss Phelps had the idea of teaching this art to the women of Madeira.
-The islanders then began to play with needles and looms for rich merchants who supplied them with patterns, fabrics, threads and needles.
-These merchants paid the women workers paltry sums of money for tablecloths that were sometimes sold for a fortune.
-Even today, we will still meet these fabric craftswomen in the very small villages of the south coast, but it will be very difficult to buy anything directly from them.
-In Funchal, however, you can visit finishing workshops and beautiful shops, as well as the famous Madeira Embroidery Museum where you can purchase beautiful traditional tablecloths, handkerchiefs, sheets, dresses and shirts...
+Since 1856, this activity has kept thousands of women busy all over the island.
+At the time, powdery mildew was ravaging the vineyards, so the population quickly felt the economic repercussions.
+To alleviate these difficulties, an Englishwoman named Miss Phelps had the idea of teaching this art to the women of Madeira.
+The island's women began to play with needles and looms for wealthy merchants, who supplied them with patterns, fabrics, threads and needles.
+These merchants paid the workers derisory sums for the tablecloths, which sometimes fetched a fortune.
+Even today, you'll still find these craftswomen in the tiny villages of the south coast, but it's hard to buy anything directly from them.
+In Funchal, however, you can visit finishing workshops and splendid boutiques, as well as the famous Madeira Embroidery Museum, where you can purchase beautiful traditional tablecloths, handkerchiefs, sheets, dresses and shirts...
 Unique pieces!
-The materials used are mainly linen, silk, cotton and organza
+The materials used are mainly linen, silk, cotton and organza.

 Basketry